learn-co-curriculum/dsc-git-intro/README.md

 ## Summary

 In this lesson, we took an introductory look at git and github.
-First, we saw how to fork and clone repositories from learn ot your local machine.
+First, we saw how to fork and clone repositories from Learn ot your local machine.
 From there, we then further discussed how to add changes to git, commit them, and push them online.